What is the Teacher Education And Mentoring (TEAM) program?

 The One-Year Beginning Teacher Support Plan for Category II Participants is a brief outline of a teacher’s anticipated schedule of participation in the program.

-Teachers who are beginning a plan for the two-module program in 2018-19 should complete this plan and have it signed by their mentors and then submit it to their TEAM district facilitator within one month of the teacher’s entry date in the classroom.
+Teachers who are beginning a plan for the two-module program should complete this plan and have it signed by their mentors and then submit it to their TEAM district facilitator within one month of the teacher’s entry date in the classroom.
 Teachers will find their “Entry Date” on the registration letter to be given to them by their district facilitator.
 The One-Year Beginning Teacher Support Plan Timeline form for Category II Participants can be located in Appendix H of the TEAM Program Manual.

 How do the TEAM mentoring modules provide a framework for support?